Emerge-Lab/gpudrive/baselines/ippo/README.md

 lidar_obs: bool = True  # Add LiDAR to observations
 ```

-In both cases, use the feedforward network from `networks/basic_ffn.py`:
+In both cases, you can use a feedforward network from `networks/basic_ffn.py`:
 ```python
 # NETWORK
 mlp_class = FFN